myami/JC3mpRace/README.md

 ## Feature

-1. Race for Car, Boats, Airplane, Wingsuit and More....
+1. Race for Car, Boats, Airplane, Wingsuit
-2. Vote System
-3. Leaderboard
-4. Menu to create you're own race
+2. Menu to create you're own race
-5. Spectator mode
-6. Different type of race
+3. Different type of race ( Classic,Time Trial Solo,ConvoyProtection,ApocalypseNow,MultiplePath, .....)
-7. Lobby System
+4. Lobby System fully working (Design by Myami and Btje)
-8. More coming ...

 ## Next Feature
-1. Adding possibility to add multiple path for a race for a certain people and then join the basic path
+1. Finishing Design of the lobby
-2. Vehicle menu
+2. Cleaning/Optimise code
-3. More coming...
+3. Update the Menu to create Race

 ### Credits

-Created by Myami(FR),Daranix(ES) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato.
+Created by Myami(FR)and the help of lordFarquaad and Daranix for scripting. || JSON File (Race) created by Protato.